saltstack/salt/doc/topics/development/modules/index.rst

 * :ref:`Writing Beacons <writing-beacons>`

 Beacons are polled by the Salt event loop to monitor non-salt processes.
-See :ref`Beacons <beacons>` for more information about the beacon system.
+See :ref:`Beacons <beacons>` for more information about the beacon system.

 Cache
 -----